plaidfinch/myxine/README.md

 Titles will be URL-decoded, so you can use, e.g. `%20` to put a space in your title.

-### Static content

-You can store other kinds of data with `myxine` (such as assets you want to link to from a dynamic page).
-Since `myxine`'s default behavior is to inject your provided content into a dynamic HTML wrapper, you need to specify when you'd like something to be hosted as a raw piece of data.
-This is done by appending to your request path the query parameter `?static`.
-Further, if your content is not HTML, you can change the `Content-Type` header with which it will be served by sending a `Content-Type` header with your request.
+**Static content:** You can store other kinds of data with `myxine` (such as assets you want to link to).
+Just append to your request path the query parameter `?static`, and `myxine` will interpret your data as raw bytes, and forego injecting them into a reactive page.
+For best results, set the `Content-Type` header of your request so `myxine` knows what kind of data to tell your browser it's receiving.

-For instance, to publish a static piece of JSON data with `curl`, you might say:
+To publish a static piece of JSON data with `curl`, you might say:

 ```bash
 $ curl -H "Content-Type: application/json" \